vidaud/seta/seta-doc/docs/user-guide/setup.md

 - Communities: A digital platform for people with a common interest to discuss or share about that connect and communicate with one another.

-To access these features, you need either to login with an EU login account or with a GitHub authentication.
+To access these features, you need either to login with an EU login[^1] account or with a GitHub authentication.

  ![Screenshot](../img/login.jpg){ width="600" }